Do you recognize an immense need to thoroughly understand the very heart of positive action?

-Institute researchers published more than 80 books with such distinguished university presses as Harvard, Princeton, Oxford, and Johns Hopkins, along with popular publishers such as Random House.
-Several books have reached best-seller status and were translated into more than a dozen languages including Chinese, Japanese and Indonesian.
-These include Why Good Things Happen to Good People: How to Live a Longer, Healthier, Happier Life by the Simple Act of Giving (www.WhyGoodThingsHappen.com), The Hidden Gifts of Helping (www.StephenGPost.com/the-hidden-gifts-of-helping), and The Heart of Religion: Spiritual Empowerment, Benevolence, and the Experience of God’s Love (www.HeartofReligion.net).
-An estimated 40 Institute researchers from leading universities have published more than 200 scientific articles, many in leading journals such as the Journal of Personality and Social Psychology, Annals of Internal Medicine, and Science.
+Institute researchers have published more than 80 books with such distinguished university presses as Harvard, Princeton, Oxford, and Johns Hopkins, along with popular publishers like Random House.
+Some books have reached best-seller status and have been widely translated.
+These include Why Good Things Happen to Good People (www.WhyGoodThingsHappen.com), and The Hidden Gifts of Helping (www.stephengpost.com/the-hidden-gifts-of-helping).
+Institute researchers from leading universities have published more than 200 scientific articles, many in leading journals such as the Journal of Personality and Social Psychology, Annals of Internal Medicine, and Science.

 News and Media

-Media attention to the Institute includes more than 400 radio shows, such as Talk of the Nation, Mehmet Oz, and the Dennis Prager Show.
+Media attention is our measure of cultural impact.
+The Institute has been covered in more than 600 radio shows, such as Talk of the Nation, Mehmet Oz, the BBC, and the Dennis Prager Show.
 Television features include the John Stossel Show, 20/20, The Daily Show, and Nightline.
 More than 2000 print articles have appeared in venues such as Parade, New York Times, “O” Magazine, USA Today, and US News & World Report.
-Blog coverage exceeds 25,000 including BigThink.com and Beliefnet.com.
+Blog coverage exceeds 500,000 sites including BigThink.com, WebMD.com, BigQuestionsOnLine.com, and Beliefnet.com.

 International Speeches & Conferences

-Institute researchers have delivered more than 500 national and international presentations, including venues such as the U.S. Congress, the 4th Annual Happiness and Its Causes Conference in Sydney, Oxford University, The Great Hall of the University of Heidelberg in Germany, and Westminster Cathedral.
+Institute researchers have delivered innumerable national and international presentations, including venues such as the U.S. Congress, the 4th Annual Happiness and Its Causes Conference in Sydney, Oxford University, The Great Hall of the University of Heidelberg in Germany, the Australian Parliament, and Westminster Cathedral.
 The Institute has convened a dozen major international conferences.
 One of these, Works of Love, held at the University Pennsylvania, drew 800 practitioners, scientific researchers and religion scholars from more than 40 different countries representing all major faith traditions.

-Stephen G. Post, Ph.D., Institute President (www.StephenGPost.com), is both a researcher and scholar in the health and social sciences, philosophy and religion.
-He is a best-selling author whose work was included in Best American Spiritual Writing (2005), and a recipient of the Kama Book Award in Medical Humanities from World Literacy Canada (2008).
+Stephen G. Post, Ph.D., Institute President (www.stephengpost.com), is a researcher and scholar in the health and social sciences, philosophy and religion.
+He is a best-selling author whose work was included in Best American Spiritual Writing (2005).
 He has taught at the University of Chicago, Fordham-Marymount, Case Western Reserve University and Stony Brook University.
-An elected member of the Philadelphia College of Physicians for “outstanding contributions to medicine,” he received the Pioneer Medal for “outstanding leadership in healthcare” from HealthCare Chaplaincy of New York in 2012.
-Institute Vice President Matthew T. Lee, PhD, is a leading sociologist involved in national scientific surveys on the self-reported experience of God’s love and its implications.
-Our board of directors is highly distinguished in philanthropy and leadership.
+Post is an elected member of the Philadelphia College of Physicians for “outstanding contributions to medicine,” as well as of the New York Academy of Medicine.
+He received the Pioneer Medal for “outstanding leadership in healthcare” from HealthCare Chaplaincy of New York in 2012.

 Institute for Research on Unlimited Love